Temozolomide (Intravenous route)

 Uses of This Medicine:

-Temozolomide injection interferes with the growth of cancer cells, which are then destroyed by the body.
+Temozolomide interferes with the growth of cancer cells, which are then destroyed by the body.
 Since the growth of normal body cells may also be affected by temozolomide injection, other side effects may occur.
 Some of these may be serious and must be reported to your doctor.
 Some side effects may not occur for months or years after the medicine is used.

-Temozolomide injection is to be administered only by or under the immediate supervision of your doctor.
+This medicine is to be given only by or under the immediate supervision of your doctor.

 Before Using This Medicine: